will-hart/whalesong/README.md

   - ship volume depends on proximity to the whale
   - icebergs have different sizes without blurring

+Known bugs:

+ - the other whales point sideways when "stopped" instead of forwards with the main whale
+ - it doesn't snow after the first northern migration

 ## Credits

 - I've included https://github.com/DanielDK05/bevoids/ in this repo with the following changes: